aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/2-restful-api.md

 --

 ### Step 5: Get a list of files ingested in Media2Cloud
-To get a list of files, click on **Get a list of ingested contents** request from the Media2Cloud collection menu.
+To get a list of files, click on **Get a list of ingested content** request from the Media2Cloud collection menu.

 | Field | Value |
 |:---  |:------------|
 | Method | GET |
 | URL | https://**\<Media2CloudEndpoint\>**/assets |
 | Body | -- |

-Replace **\<Media2CloudEndpoint\>** with the actual Media2CloudEndpoint you obtain from [Step 1: Locate your Media2Cloud RESTful API endpoint](./2-restful-api.md#step-1-locate-your-media2cloud-restful-api-endpoint)

 Click on **Send**